rclone/rclone/docs/content/flags.md

-      --azureblob-client-id string                          The ID of the client in use --azureblob-client-secret string                      One of the service principal's client secrets --azureblob-client-send-certificate-chain             Send the certificate chain when using certificate auth --azureblob-directory-markers                         Upload an empty object with a trailing slash when a new directory is created
+      --azureblob-client-id string                          The ID of the client in use --azureblob-client-secret string                      One of the service principal's client secrets --azureblob-client-send-certificate-chain             Send the certificate chain when using certificate auth --azureblob-delete-snapshots string                   Set to specify how to deal with snapshots on blob deletion --azureblob-description string                        Description of the remote
+      --azureblob-directory-markers                         Upload an empty object with a trailing slash when a new directory is created
       --azureblob-disable-checksum                          Don't store MD5 checksum with object metadata --azureblob-encoding Encoding                         The encoding for the backend (default Slash,BackSlash,Del,Ctl,RightPeriod,InvalidUtf8)